Dieter Roth (1930-1998)

-The Dieter Roth Academy consists of friends and coworkers of Dieter Roth.
-The Academy has its address at Skaftfell in Seydisfjordur, Iceland.
-The Academy is not a formal institute but it’s students can get into contact with any of it’s professors and thereby be accepted as students of the Academy.
+The Dieter Roth Academy consists of friends and co-workers of the late Swiss artist Dieter Roth (1930-1998).
+The Academy has its address at Skaftfell in Seyðisfjörður, Iceland.
+The Academy is not a formal institute.
+Instead, prospective students can get into contact with any of its professors and thereby be accepted as students of the Academy.

 Eggert Einarsson - Reykjavík